The Fore Announces its Spring 2021 Grantees

 The full list of organisations ultimately selected for funding are among the very best small charities and social enterprises in the UK.
 They include:

-We would like to congratulate all the successful organisations and thank our grant assessors for their hard work, which made this Funding Round possible.
+We would like to congratulate all the successful organisations and thank our strategic applicant consultants for their hard work, which made this Funding Round possible.

 For more information, email [email protected].